-Even though they've been dating for seven years and have two children together, Kourtney Kardashian is in no rush to marry Scott Disick — and may never.
-Rumors persist that she and Scott are planning to tie the knot, but in an episode of Kourtney and Kim Take Miami, Kourtney told her sister Kim that her children, Mason and Penelope, are her "first priority."
+Even though they've been dating for seven years and have three children together, Kourtney Kardashian is in no rush to marry Scott Disick — and may never.
+Rumors persist that she and Scott are planning to tie the knot, but in an episode of Kourtney and Kim Take Miami, Kourtney told her sister Kim that her children, Mason, Penelope, and Reign, are her "first priority."
 And in an interview with Ryan Seacrest last year, Scott said, "I think if it's not broke, don't fix it.
 I used to want to get married more than she did, and then, being that she was always so not interested, I've decided not to be."

 Oprah Winfrey has been dating Stedman Graham for 30 years and has no desire to get married, but that doesn't stop people from asking her about it.
 In a 2013 interview , when asked if she would leave the Earth "as a never-married woman," Oprah replied, "Yes.
 I think that's my final answer."